Six local bands live and After Dark at the Two Oceans Aquarium – WATCH the vids to pick ...

 Explore these lesser-known yet equally exciting to-do’s in our lovely seaside metropolis and surrounds

-Which brings us to this simple yet essential list: a round-up of activities you’ve probably never tried before: From taking a swing at glow-in-the-dark golf (yes, this is a thing) and abseiling down one of the largest granite outcrops in the world to sampling ‘the world’s strongest coffee’ and zipping on a Segway through the Winelands, there’s truly something here for everyone to do and enjoy.
+Here's a simple yet essential list.
+A round-up of activities you’ve probably never tried before; from abseiling down one of the largest granite outcrops in the world to sampling ‘the world’s strongest coffee’ and zipping on a Segway through the Winelands, there’s truly something here for everyone to do and enjoy.

 Super Cool Factor: There's no other place in Cape Town that has what Just Like Papa has got all in one place.
 What's more, they offer a cost-effective knife sharpening service.

-Cost: Prices range from R15 for lip balm to R175 000 for the Stealth B-52 DNM Durable Razorback MT5 electronic bike.
+Cost: Prices range from R45 for lip balm to R155 000 for the Stealth B-52 DNM Durable Razorback MT5 electronic bike.

 73 Harrington Street | +27 (0)21 286 4374